Charles Scott Sherrington: The Assaying of Brabantius and other Verse

 This collection of previously published war-time poems was Sherrington's first major poetic release, published in 1925.
 Sherrington's poetic side was inspired by Johann Wolfgang von Goethe.
 Sherrington was fond of Goethe the poet, but not Goethe the scientist.
 Speaking of Goethe's scientific writings, Sherrington said "to appraise them is not a congenial task."

 Man on His Nature

 A reflection on Sherrington's philosophical thought.
 Sherrington had long studied the 16th century French physician Jean Fernel, and grew so familiar with him that he considered him a friend.
 During the academic year 1937-38, Sherrington delivered the Gifford lectures at the University of Edinburgh.
 They focused on Fernel and his times, and formed the basis of Man on His Nature.
 The book was published in 1940, with a revised edition in 1951.
 It explores philosophical thoughts about the mind, human existence, and God, in accordance with natural theology.
-Chapters of the book align with the twelve zodiac signs.
+In the original edition, each of the twelve chapters begins with one of the twelve zodiac signs; Sherrington discusses astrology in Fernel's time in Chapter 2.
 In his ideas on mind and cognition, Sherrington introduced the idea that neurons work as groups in a "million-fold democracy" to produce outcomes rather than with central control.